YehudaGold/context-component/README.md

 ```
 npm start
 ```

 # ContextComponent

 ContextComponent is aimed at reducing the boilerplate of writing flexible centralized state management with React context.

-ContextComponent provide extendable React class that automatically connect it\`s state and methods to a context and provide it to his children's, and expose api to easily consume the context by `connect` HOC (similar to react-redux) or by React regular context methodes - Consumer, contextType, useContext.
+ContextComponent provide extendable React class that automatically connect it\`s state and method's to a context and provide it to his children's.

+ContextComponent expose api to easily consume the context by `connect` HOC (similar to react-redux) or by React regular context method's - Consumer, contextType, useContext.

-## basic usage
+## Basic usage

-### creating ContextComponent
+### Creating ContextComponent

-creating ContextComponent, component with state and functions you want to share in you app:
+To creating ContextComponent create component that extends `ContextComponent` with state and method's you want to share in you app:

 ThemeContext.jsx